kubernetes-retired/service-catalog/docs/walkthrough.md

 kubectl get secrets -n test-ns
 NAME                  TYPE                                  DATA      AGE default-token-3k61z   kubernetes.io/service-account-token   3         29m
-ups-binding           Opaque                                2         1m
+ups-instance-credential           Opaque                                2         1m
 ```

-Notice that a new `Secret` named `ups-binding` has been created.
+Notice that a new `Secret` named `ups-instance-credential` has been created.

 ## Step 10 - Unbinding from the ServiceInstance